-In recent years, HDMI has emerged as the best signal format for high definition video.
-The emergence of HDMI has greatly improved the range of options modifying, boosting as well as regulating signals.
+In recent years, HDMI has emerged as the best signal format for high-definition video.
+The emergence of HDMI has greatly improved the range of options for modifying, boosting as well as regulating signals.

 So what’s an HDMI distribution amplifier?
 We will discuss that and everything else you need to know about this device in this article.

 What Is an HDMI Distribution Amplifier or HDMI Distribution Box?